6 essential steps to protect your finances after separation

 With life insurance policies, the beneficiary will normally be your partner and you will need to consider if you want this changed.

-4. Re-write your Will
+4. Re-write your will

 5. Restructure your business

-Family owned businesses and family trusts often have both partners as directors or shareholders, even if one person has very little to do with the running of the business.
-It is important to revisit this because, in the eyes of the law, your partner may have as much legal and operational control as you.
+Family-owned businesses and family trusts often have both partners as directors or shareholders.
+This is often still the case even if one person has very little to do with the running of the business.
+However, in the eyes of the law, your partner may have as much legal and operational control as you.

 6. Secure your digital footprint